MailUi/mailui-editor-react/CONTRIBUTING.md

 ## Installation

 - Running `npm install` in the components's root directory will install everything you need for development.
-- Running `npm install` in the `demo` directory will install everything you need to run a demo app locally.
+- Running `npm install` in the `example` directory will install everything you need to run a example app locally.

-## Demo Development Server
+## Example Development Server

-- `npm start` from `demo` directory will run the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm start` from `example` directory will run the component's example app at [http://localhost:3000](http://localhost:3000) with hot module reloading.

 ## Running Tests